 This is only just making sure you run the hot dog back through the second part of the treble hook and make sure the barb is lodged nicely into the hot dog.

 Don’t use massive chunks of hot dog.
 It’s not necessary and a key reason they tend to fall off.
 Keep it small and less than 1 inch in total length.
 You should have about 4 pieces of bait out of one full hot dog.

-Another big yes.
-It also will help with keeping the hot dog on the hook if you cover the hot dog with the garlic powder and heat it up.
-It will be another method you can use to toughen up the dog a bit and give it a little stiffness to help keep it on the hook when casting.
+Catfish like garlic and garlic powder.
+Garlic powder can help keeping the hot dog on the hook if you cover the hot dog in garlic powder and heat it up.
+The garlic powder method is another method you can use to toughen up the hot dog a bit and give it a little stiffness to help keep it on the hook for the catfish.

 This is another overlooked way of keeping the hot dog on the hook.
 Casting to hard or too fast and furious is a guaranteed way to make sure your hot dog goes flying way past where you intended it to land.
 If your fishing in the evening or mornings, you can easily cast much closer to shore and wait for a bite for a few minutes.

 The catfish will move into much shallower waters around evening time.
 Cast lightly, and you will have a good chance of keeping your bait and place.

 I’ve also used hot dogs as catfish bait river fishing for catfish and noticed it increases the difficulty of keeping them on the hook dramatically.
 If there is much of a current present, it gets tough to keep them on the hook regardless of how well and how long they soaked in garlic or Kool-Aid.
 Anytime it’s avoidable, stick to using hot dogs on calm waters to avoid frustration.

 3. Keep it cheap when Using Hot Dogs as Catfish Bait